dhdaines/playa/README.md

 parallelizable, pure-Python and Pythonic (for its author's definition of the term), lazy interface to the internals of PDF files.

-If you just want to extract text from a PDF, there are a better and/or faster tools and libraries out there, notably [pypdfium2](https://pypi.org/project/pypdfium2/) and [pypdf](https://pypi.org/project/pypdf/), among others.
+If you just want to extract text from a PDF, there are better and/or faster tools and libraries out there, notably [pypdfium2](https://pypi.org/project/pypdfium2/) and [pypdf](https://pypi.org/project/pypdf/), among others.
 See [these